 States Continue to Take Differing Approaches on Manufacturer Copay Assistance

 In recent years, some states have regulated the use of manufacturer copay assistance.
 Legislators have introduced policies to limit the use of manufacturer assistance or, conversely, to create safeguards for manufacturer assistance by limiting the use of copay adjustment programs.
 Massachusetts and California have created specific limitations on the use of copay assistance (e.g., when an “AB rated” generic is available).
 Other states have sought to ensure patient access to these programs by limiting implementation of copay adjustment programs.
-While implemented in varying manners, 4 states (Virginia, West Virginia, Arizona, and Illinois) have passed laws that mandate that any third-party payment or other discounts made by or on behalf of a patient be counted toward patients’ cost-sharing liability.
+While implemented in varying manners, 5 states (Virginia, West Virginia, Arizona, Illinois, and Georgia) have passed laws that mandate that any third-party payment or other discounts made by or on behalf of a patient be counted toward patients’ cost-sharing liability.

 States will likely continue to consider legislative paths to either limit or protect manufacturer copay assistance in the coming years.
 Given this fragmented landscape, stakeholders will need to monitor and prioritize engagement at the state level based on financial exposure, patient population prevalence, and the prevailing political landscape to drive change.